-In the case of both the article 36 facility and the article 42 facility referred to above, the affected AIFM must give written notification to the CBI before marketing units or shares of an AIF it manages to professional investors in Ireland.
+In the case of both the Article 36 facility and the Article 42 facility referred to above, the affected AIFM must give written notification to the CBI before marketing units or shares of an AIF it manages to professional investors in Ireland.
 This notification should include the name of the AIFM and the AIF and the identity of the jurisdiction in which the AIFM is domiciled and the jurisdiction where the AIF is domiciled.

-Prospectus Directive
+Prospectus Regulation

-Where a fund is closed-ended, any offer made to the public will be subject to a requirement to publish a prospectus under the Prospectus (Directive 2003/71/EC) (Amendment) Regulations 2005 (as amended) ("PDR").
+Where a fund is closed-ended, any offer of securities to the public in the EU will be subject to a requirement to publish a prospectus under the European Prospectus Regulation (EU) 2017/1129 (the "European Prospectus Regulation") and the European Union (Prospectus) Regulations 2019 of Ireland (the "Irish Prospectus Regulations", and together with the European Prospectus Regulation, the "Prospectus Regulation").

-For closed-end funds any offer which falls either (1) outside of the definition of a public offer; or (2) within the exemptions of Regulation 9 of the PDR (equivalent to Art.
-3(2) of the Prospectus Directive 2003/71/EC, as amended), should not be subject to the prospectus requirement.
+For closed-end funds any offer which falls either (1) outside of the definition of a public offer; or (2) within the exemptions of Regulation 9 of the PDR (equivalent to Article 3(2) of the Prospectus Directive 2003 / 71 / EC, as amended), should not be subject to the prospectus requirement.